Meet the team

 Nandini Rao is a lawyer in New York who focuses her practice on employment and labor counseling and dispute resolution.
 She regularly represents clients with a broad range of employment matters, including discrimination and harassment claims, compliance with employment regulations, and global mobility issues.
 She also has experience in the sports sector providing employment counseling to a major sports car manufacturer.

-Hugo is also part of our sports law practice in Canada and, as a former competitive hockey player, he has particular interest in the growth of ice hockey around the world.
+Nader is also part of our sports law practice in Canada and, as a former competitive basketball and rugby player and avid sports enthusiast, he has particular interest in the growth of all things sports related around the world.

 Sa’ood Lahri is a commercial litigation lawyer based in Johannesburg.
 He is an associate in the corporate and commercial litigation team and areas of focus include corporate and banking disputes, financial and asset recovery, investigations, insolvency litigation, mining litigation and constitutional and administrative law.

 Andrew Keightley-Smith is a lawyer in the corporate and commercial litigation team in Johannesburg.
 His areas of focus include risk advisory, business ethics and anti-corruption, and legal investigations.
 Andrew is also experienced in competition law and anti-trust related matters and has been involved in multiple dawn raids carried out by South African regulators.